-According to the doctor, "it is in the doctor,"'s best medical and developmental interests to remain in the United States in his current family structure." requires frequent monitoring and Mexico may lack the pediatric audiologists and financial help that he currently receives in Maryland.
-Even if services are available in Mexico, Mr. X would not be able to have the specialized treatment, therapy, and special education he needs because
+According to doctor, "it is in a set set medical and developmental interests to remain in the United States in his current family structure." requires frequent monitoring and Mexico may lack the pediatric audiologists and financial help that he currently receives in Maryland.
+Even if services are available in Mexico, Mr. X would not be able to have receive the specialized treatment, therapy, and special education he needs because